sakuyur575-lab/JCAdvance_AI/README.md

 Example of use in real-world conditions (MobaPad M6S): <br>
 Launch the emulator, connect the device, place it on a surface, wait for the first successful calibration (beep), and start playing.
 The temperature gradually rises, and drift increases.
 After a few minutes, place the device on the surface for a 2-3 sec. and continue playing.
 As a rule, a couple of recalibrations are enough to then play for an hour or more without ever letting go of the controller and without any drift (temperature has stabilized)

+Since the JoyshockLibrary code is quite complex, it is not yet possible to fully understand the calibration logic.
+Among the unclear points:

+- There is clearly a calibration process using the accelerometer, but it is not yet clear exactly how it works.
+Sometimes the values reset (drift decreases) during complex, smooth movements at a constant speed (for example, when drawing an infinity symbol with a wrist rotation).

+- ~~In rare cases, auto-calibration fails and stops working even when the gamepad is completely stationary (Steady is always set to “No” in the OSD).
+The cause of this issue is not yet clear: it could be either a software bug in the library or a hardware issue with Bluetooth.
+If the drift increases and does not reset, first try manual calibration by hotkey; if that doesn’t help, press Ctrl + R; if that doesn’t help again, restart the emulator~~ <br>
+The issue has been resolved by adding "Adaptive Noise Threshold" in the GamepadMotion.hpp.
+Tested on a Joy-Con (Mobapad) during an extended gaming session.
+Read more here [8.
+Auto-calibration fix ](https://github.com/fttlov/JoyShockLibrary/blob/main/README.md)

+#### config.ini:

-Added gyro auto-calibration fine-tuning settings from Joyshocklibrary to config.ini (Nintendo only) :<br>
+Gyro auto-calibration fine-tuning settings from Joyshocklibrary to config.ini (Nintendo only) :<br>

 1. MaxStillnessError (Default: 2.0) — The absolute maximum noise/error limit the algorithm will tolerate.
 If the noise exceeds this value, calibration is immediately aborted.
 Values greater than 4 will allow you to calibrate the Joy-Con while holding it in your hand, but this may cause drift right after calibration <br>
-2. MinStillnessCollectionTime (Default: 0.5) — The initial time the controller must remain still to collect baseline noise data.
-Once reached, the algorithm evaluates this data to confirm if the controller is truly at rest.
-Recomended default value <br>
-3. MinStillnessCorrectionTime (Default: 2.0) — The total continuous stillness time required to actually apply the new calibration to the gyroscope.
-The timer doesn't reset; it seamlessly continues from the collection phase.<br>
+2. MinStillnessCollectionTime (Default: 0.5) — defines the initial phase of the algorithm’s noise profiling.
+Once the controller stops experiencing drastic movement, the system opens a sliding window for this exact duration to accumulate raw sensor samples.
+The primary goal is to measure the natural variance—or "noise floor"—of the IMU sensors (calculating the max and min deltas).
+Once this time elapses, the algorithm locks in these values to establish a baseline definition of what "perfect stillness" looks like for this specific hardware <br>
+3. MinStillnessCorrectionTime (Default: 2.0) — serves as the algorithmic validation phase.
+After the initial noise threshold is established, the system uses this timer to verify that the controller is genuinely resting on a solid surface (like a table) rather than being held very steadily in a player's hands.
+The algorithm continuously monitors incoming data; if the sensor readings remain strictly within the previously established noise thresholds for this entire duration, the system confirms the "stillness" state and triggers the gyro auto-calibration.
+Any spike in movement immediately resets both timers <br>
 4. StillnessCalibrationEaseInTime (Default: 3.0) — The duration (in seconds) over which the newly calculated gyro bias is blended in.
-Lowering this (e.g., to 0.1 - 1.0) makes the drift stop abruptly and noticeably, while higher values smooth the transition to prevent sudden camera jerks if you are holding the controller.
+Lowering this (e.g., to 0.1 - 1.0) makes the drift stop abruptly and noticeably, while higher values smooth the transition to prevent sudden camera jerks if you are holding the controller.<br>
-Joy-Cons calibrate well only on flat surfaces, so feel free to use low values <br>
+Joy-Cons calibrate well only on flat surfaces, so feel free to use low values

-Accelerometer fine-tuning settings from Joyshocklibrary to config.ini (Nintendo only) :<br>
+Accelerometer fine-tuning settings from Joyshocklibrary (Nintendo only) :<br>
-The original JoyShockLibrary algorithm updated the gravity vector instantly (100% speed) during "stillness".
-This aggressive updating, combined with the angled micro-tremors from cheaper sensors, created a mathematical resonance.
-The constant micro-corrections accumulated into a slow, continuous diagonal drift that pierced through standard deadzones.
-By adjusting the Gravity Settings below, we instruct the emulator to filter out this noise by being less aggressive during semi-rest states, eliminating the drift without adding input lag.
 1. GravityShakinessMin - The minimum threshold of controller shaking to be considered "at rest".
 Raising this slightly (e.g., 0.03-0.05) prevents natural hand pulse from triggering rapid gravity updates. (def.
 0.01)
 2. GravityShakinessMax - The threshold of heavy shaking where gravity correction is heavily smoothed to ignore centrifugal forces (like fast swipes).
 The default (0.4) is usually optimal.
 3. GravityStillSpeed - How aggressively the gravity vector updates when the controller is considered "at rest".
 Lowering this from 1.0 (e.g., to 0.5-0.7) dampens the phantom drift caused by noisy accelerometers. (def.
 1.0)
 4. GravityShakySpeed - How fast the gravity vector updates during active movement.
 A low value (0.1) ensures the virtual horizon stays stable and ignores centrifugal forces during fast aiming. (def.
 0.1)

-Since the JoyshockLibrary code is quite complex, it is not yet possible to fully understand the calibration logic.
-Among the unclear points:

-- There is clearly a calibration process using the accelerometer, but it is not yet clear exactly how it works.
-Sometimes the values reset (drift decreases) during complex, smooth movements at a constant speed (for example, when drawing an infinity symbol with a wrist rotation).

-- ~~In rare cases, auto-calibration fails and stops working even when the gamepad is completely stationary (Steady is always set to “No” in the OSD).
-The cause of this issue is not yet clear: it could be either a software bug in the library or a hardware issue with Bluetooth.
-If the drift increases and does not reset, first try manual calibration by hotkey; if that doesn’t help, press Ctrl + R; if that doesn’t help again, restart the emulator~~ <br>
-The issue has been resolved by adding "Adaptive Noise Threshold" in the GamepadMotion.hpp.
-Tested on a Joy-Con (Mobapad) during an extended gaming session.
-Read more here [8.
-Auto-calibration fix ](https://github.com/fttlov/JoyShockLibrary/blob/main/README.md)

   </details>